 objection trace

 proposal

-create a debug component and monitoring the phase's objections at a certain simulation time delay.
-This can probably work but is not smart enough.
-And it's not available for function phases.

-proposal

 recording the phase/objection state in a log file, users don't need to configure this, just a swtich on/off, if simulation's hang, user can check that log file to see the last phase/objection state. (kind of in run_phase EXECUTING with xxx objections raised).
 So as to record the duration time in this phase, simulation time, and reality time (if possible, based on whether we can achive this.
 Using $system of SV to get the server time)